|Winter Conference 2019

 Western Oregon University

 SAVE THE DATE: February 1st and 2nd!
-More information to come!
+Registration link coming soon!

 This annual event provides a venue for Latino and non-Latino educators, business and community leaders to learn about ongoing and emerging educational issues impacting the Latino community.
 This conference will support the efforts of numerous educators by providing valuable information on a range of innovative strategies for the fastest growing ethnic U.S. segment - Latinos.